V4Fire/Client/src/components/traits/i-items/README.md

 ### [itemProps]

-This prop allows specifying props that are passed to a component to render an item.
+This prop allows specifying props that are passed to a component to render items.
 The prop can be provided as a function.
-In that case, a value is taken from the result of invoking.
+In that case, the value is taken from the call result.

 ```
 < b-tree :items = myItems | :item = 'b-checkbox' | :itemProps = {name: 'foo'}